Simplifying Remittance Payments with a Mobile Application Developed at 42

 Lexi: How to make a mobile app, and how to build a product for real people, and we are still learning.
 We are building for people with a unique need.

 Brandon: I learned a lot, I learned React Native, Node.js and Express.
 Working on a team is important, you have to learn to work with people, getting everyone on the same page.
 With the standup meetings, we had to vocalize what we did the previous day which was important.

 What future do you see for Kafali Pay?

-Obsaa: The app was developed as a convenience for people in the US sending money to East Africa, instead of going to a store they can send it in an app and have that constant communication.
-Our end goal for the mobile application is to add a mobile wallet feature someday, to hold your balance until you need it and to provide some of the normal banking services like microcredits.
+Obsaa: The app was developed as a convenience for people in the US sending money to East Africa.
+Instead of going to a store they can send it in an app and have that constant communication.
+Our end goal for the mobile application is to add a mobile wallet feature someday.
+It will hold your balance until you need it and provide some of the normal banking services like microcredits.

 Lexi: We are bringing on providers right now.
 We are bootstrapping the project right now while looking for funding.
 Also if you are a money transfer service provider let us know!
 This is a company built by an Ethiopian, my partner Obsaa, for the Ethiopian community.
 He understands the challenges because he has experienced them on both sides.
 Working on a product that will make money transfer easier, more convenient, and long- term will make it cheaper, is part of our mission to have a positive impact on those who use money transfer services.

 Meet the Team Behind Kafali Pay

 Name: Obsaa Abdalhalim, Founder / Front-end Mobile Developer